 What is a Mole?

 A mole is a small, often brown growth on the skin.
 Moles can be big or small.
 They can be different colors, like brown, black, red, pink, blue or gray.
 Moles can also be flat or raised.
 A mole is called a nevus.
-More than 1 mole are called nevi.
+More than one mole are called nevi.

 What Causes Moles?